MsMc24/G1/G1_miniproject1.md

 📝 Voki is an educational tool for teachers and students that can be used to enhance the classroom experience with text-to-speech.

-📝 Converting text to speech, Voki’s main function helps English language learners who may be too shy to speak or lacking confidence.
+📝 Converting text to speech and expressing oneself through an avatar, Voki’s main functions help English language learners who may be too shy to speak or lacking confidence.

 ## Is it User-friendly?
 YES.
 It's very easy to use for all ages and provides tutorials for everything.